 - Citi Plus everyday account.
-A fee free account that gives you total access to your funds either with the issued Debit Mastercard or through online banking.
+A fee-free account that gives you total access to your funds either with the issued Debit Mastercard or through online banking.
 This transaction account is for individuals who want ease in purchasing and paying their monthly bills.

 - Cash Investment account.
 A transaction account that earns you competitive interest while still allowing you to pay your bills and receive direct deposits.
 This account is available as an individual transaction account or for managing business investments.

-What high interest savings accounts are offered by Citi?
+What savings accounts are offered by Citi?

 - Citi Online Saver.
 The online saver allows transfers using a linked account to another Australian bank.
 There are no monthly fees with this account and no minimum balance requirement.
-This is an account intended for personal use that provides you with a special introductory rate for the first four months after the account has been opened.
+This is an account intended for personal use that provides you with a special introductory rate for the first 4 months after the account has been opened.

 What term deposits are offered by Citi?